URL Encode Online

 How to URL-encode text

-1. Type or paste your text — encoding happens live.
+1. Type or paste your text into the left Plain text box, percent-encoding happens on every keystroke.

-2. Pick Component for a single query-string value (escapes everything), or Full URI to clean a complete URL without breaking its structure.
+2. Choose the Encoding mode: Component for a single query-string value (escapes everything, including / ? & = #), or Full URI to tidy a whole URL while leaving its structure intact.

 Frequently asked questions